 If you are unable to work at all because of your injury, disability benefits will be necessary.
 In fact, many people use temporary disability benefits while they are healing from injuries of all kinds.
 However, if you have been permanently disabled by your injury, you may be able to get ongoing benefits through the state.
 The support that you receive will depend upon your situation, the severity of your injuries, and how incapacitated you are by them.

 If you have been seriously injured, it is crucial that you hire an attorney to represent you.
 These cases may be common, but fighting them is difficult.
-Many people find it hard to get the financial support that they need without the help of an attorney.
+Many people find it hard to get the financial support that they need without the help of an on-the-job injury attorney.

 Few families can afford the cost of a serious injury without help.
 Even if you have medical insurance, the deductibles can leave your family in a place of financial insecurity.
 If you are unable to work, you may also lose your medical insurance, which puts you at risk for hundreds of thousands of dollars in medical bills.

-Hiring an attorney ensures that you have access to all the resources necessary for the healing process.
+Hiring an on-the-job injury attorney ensures that you have access to all the resources necessary for the healing process.
 Our experience in workers’ compensation, personal injury, and career-ending injuries means that you can relax knowing that you have an advocate who knows all your options and who will fight for you.

 A: A career-ending injury is any injury that prevents the victim from performing their job duties.
 The nature of these injuries varies from job to job.
 A torn ACL may be a career-ending injury for a football player, while an accountant may have to end their career because of severe carpal tunnel.
 In many instances, injuries that completely end a career are very severe, such as traumatic brain injuries, paralysis, amputation, etc.